The illiquidity network of stocks in China's market crash: Literature review

-Modeling market as a network of stocks to examine the crash is a new and promising approach in recent efforts.
-Stocks can be connected due to price correlations or common investors~\cite{LuHerding}.
-By removing failed stocks, e.g., reaching the down-limit and transactions being suspended, the market crash can then be reflected through the falling apart of the network.
-The topology evolution before and after the 2008 financial crisis of South African, Korean and China’s stock markets were investigated \cite{MajapaTopology,NobiEffects,YangAnalysis}, respectively, in which the minimum spanning trees (MST) are carefully examined.
-Li and Pi proposed a complex network based method to understand the effects of the 2008 global financial crisis on global main stock index \cite{LiAnalysis}. besides, Bosma et al. use network centrality to identify the position of the financial industry in the network, which can be a significant predictors of bailouts \cite{BosmaToo}.
-In particular, the turbulence in 2015–2016 were probed by transforming China stock market into a complex network, showing that there exist influential stocks and sectors within the market crash \cite{LuHerding,khoojineNetwork}.
-Nevertheless, connecting stocks because of illiquidity associations is rarely considered in constructing the market network.
-The absence of establishing illiquidity networks in existing studies on market crash will spark up new perspectives in this paper.
+Modeling the market as a network of stocks to examine crashes is a new and promising approach in recent efforts.
+Traditional market networks were mainly forged through correlations among stocks.
+For example, Mantegna linked stocks through linear correlations between price series~\cite{MantegnaHierarchical}, Kenett et al. and Wang et al. defined connections through partial correlations that better capture the nonlinear associations among stocks~\cite{KenettDominating,wang2018corr}, and Wange et al. employed the Granger test to introduce risk causality into the networks~\cite{wang2017extreme}.
+Stocks can also be connected due to common investors~\cite{LuHerding}.
+By removing failed stocks, e.g., reaching the down limit and suspending transactions, a market crash can then be reflected through the collapse of the network.
+The evolution of the network topology before and after the 2008 financial crisis in the South African, Korean and Chinese stock markets was investigated in past work \cite{MajapaTopology,NobiEffects,YangAnalysis}, in which minimum spanning trees (MSTs) were carefully examined.
+Li and Pi proposed a complex network-based method to understand the effects of the 2008 global financial crisis on the main global stock index \cite{LiAnalysis}.
+In addition, Bosma et al. used network centrality to identify the position of the financial industry in the network, which can be a significant predictor of bailouts \cite{BosmaToo}.
+In particular, the turbulence in the years 2015--2016 was investigated by transforming the Chinese stock market into a complex network, and the results showed that influential stocks and sectors existed within the market crash \cite{LuHerding,khoojineNetwork}.
+Nevertheless, connecting stocks because of illiquidity associations is rarely considered when constructing the market network.
+The failure of existing studies on market crashes to establish illiquidity networks allows for the development of new perspectives in this paper.